 We at ElitePersonalFinance highly recommend that you don’t use these loans:

 Actually, yes.
-Recently, we’ve posted so many articles on our site, discussing the possibility of getting money with bad credit score.
+We’ve recently posted so many articles on our site discussing the possibility of getting money with a bad credit score.
 If you go secured, then your options are even better.
-The main problem when you go secured is if you can actually pay back the money.
+When you go secure, the main problem is if you can actually pay back the money.

 It varies, but to give you a basic overview of unsecured personal loans:

-With secured loans, you can expect these values to be lower by a few points.
+You can expect these values to be lower by a few points with secured loans.